panoskorovesis/gap-text2sql/README.md

-# Portuguese version of GAP-text2SQL: Learning Contextual Representations for Semantic Parsing with Generation-Augmented Pre-Training
+# Portuguese version of the GAP-text2SQL: Learning Contextual Representations for Semantic Parsing with Generation-Augmented Pre-Training

 Code and model from our [AAAI 2021 paper](https://arxiv.org/abs/2012.10309)